Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Summary

-We also test the dependence of the partial widths of different channels on the initial energy $\sqrt{s}$.
+We also test the dependence of the partial widths of different channels on the center-of-mass energy $\sqrt{s}$.
 The decay widths of the two-body channels such as $K \bar{K}$, $\pi \pi$ and $\eta \eta$ are stable with the variation of $\sqrt{s}$.
 While the decay widths of the four-body decay channels $4 \pi$ and $K \bar{K} \pi \pi$ continuously increase along with the increase of $\sqrt{s}$.
 With $\sqrt{s}$ larger than $1.45$ GeV, the partial width of the $4 \pi$ channel exceed that of the $K\bar{K}$ channel, becoming the most dominant decay channel.
 Such phenomenon might cause different manifestation of $f_0(1370)$ in different spectra.

 Not all of the ratios reflecting the decay pattern in our calculations are consistent with the current data, such as the $4 \pi$ dominant conclusion and the ratio of $K\bar{K}$ over $\pi \pi$ in some measurements.
 However, in $f_0(1370)$ decay, most of the current data are model-dependent, relying on fitting sums of Breit-Wigner functions and no single experimental number on branching ratios nor ratios thereof are determined because they are conflicting.
-Hence, these inconsistencies could not rule out the $\kappa \bar{\kappa}$ assignment for $f_0(1370)$.
-The low $K \bar{K}$ branching ratio contradict with our results mostly due to the absence of corresponding peak in $K\bar{K}$ spectrum, such as in $J/ \psi$ hadronic decay recoiling $\phi$.
-We attempt to explain that by the destructive interference in decay to $K\bar{K}$ between the $s\bar{s}$ and $\kappa \bar{\kappa}$ in the $f_0(1370)$ wavefunction.
+Hence, these inconsistencies can not rule out the $\kappa \bar{\kappa}$ assignment for $f_0(1370)$.
+The small $K \bar{K}$ branching ratio due to the absence of corresponding peak in $K\bar{K}$ spectrum, such as in $J/ \psi$ hadronic decay recoiling against $\phi$, contradict with our result.
+We attempt to explain that by the destructive interference in decay to $K\bar{K}$ between the $s\bar{s}$ and $\kappa \bar{\kappa}$ components in the $f_0(1370)$ wavefunction.
 The $4 \pi$ spectra is also elusive because it is hard to disentangle the contribution from $f_0(1370)$ and $f_0(1500)$ due to the strongly $s$-dependent width of $f_0(1370)$.
 The ratios between different $4 \pi$ states can be related to decay mechanisms as the intermediate states $\rho \rho$ and $\sigma \sigma$ have distinct features in $4 \pi$ decay.
 The discrepancy in the $\rho \rho$ contributions between our results and data might be attributed to the overestimation in experiments for mistakenly counting the $\rho \rho \to 4 \pi $ events from the $f_0(1500)$ decay.